Cobot ROI Calculator: Is Automation Worth It?

 Where labor cuts the headline number, quality multiplies it.

-Quality Savings = (Defect rate reduction %) × (Units produced per year) × (Cost per defect)
+Quality Savings = (Defect rate reduction %) x (Units produced per year) x (Cost per defect)

 3. Productivity & Uptime Gains

-Beyond labor headcount reduction, cobots unlock three hidden multipliers:
+Beyond headcount reduction, cobots unlock three hidden multipliers:

 4. Total Investment Calculation

 ROI fails when you low-ball the price tag.
-Real cobot cost ≠ arm sticker price.
+Real cobot cost does not equal arm sticker price.

-Total Investment = Arm cost + End effector + Integration labor + Infrastructure + Training + Safety certification
+Total Investment = Arm + End effector + Integration labor + Infrastructure + Training + Safety + 10% contingency

 - Arm: Universal Robots UR10e ($95k), Fanuc CRX-10iA ($115k), ABB IRB1410 ($105k), Techman TM14 ($78k)